bitshares/bitshares-core/README.md

     rpc-endpoint = 127.0.0.1:8090

 **NOTE:** By default the witness node will start in reduced memory ram mode by using some of the commands detailed in [Memory reduction for nodes](https://github.com/bitshares/bitshares-core/wiki/Memory-reduction-for-nodes).
 In order to run a full node with all the account history you need to remove `partial-operations` and `max-ops-per-account` from your config file.
-Please note that currently(2017-12-23) a full node need 54GB of RAM to operate and required memory is growing fast.
+Please note that currently(2018-6-14) a full node need minimum 8GB of RAM to operate and required memory is growing fast.

 After starting the witness node again, in a separate terminal you can run: